Bataan Military Academy: Students

-Students were selected by an interview with the principal and NSI.
+Students were selected via an interview with the principal and NSI.
 Courses included standard high-school curriculum.

 Through the IDEAL New Mexico program, an online high school curriculum, Cadets were able to take additional courses, such as advanced mathematics and AP classes.

 During the 2009–2010 school year, all incoming New Mexico high school freshmen were required to attend at least one advanced placement or dual-credit course during their high-school years.
 BMA worked with Central New Mexico Community College and the University of New Mexico to satisfy that goal.

 Naval Science

 U.S. Naval Science was a unique course offered by BMA.
 The course included military history, traditions, uniform regulations, basic military regulations, military-related career exploration, how to identify and report sexual harassment, the military's no drug/alcohol policies, and an emphasis on building leadership skills.
-The Cadet rank system was based on the following: Time in service and completion of course work available through U.S. Naval Science classes.
+The cadet rank system was based on an individual’s time in service and completion of course work available through U.S. Naval Science classes.

 Physical Training

-Bataan Cadets were required to PT every Wednesday according to the Navy PT standards.
-Student had to be able to do push ups, sit-ups, and a mile run.
+Bataan Cadets were required to engage in physical training every Wednesday according to the U. S. Navy's physical training standards.

 Ethics

-The U.S. Navy's standards of "Honor, Courage and Commitment," were taught and implemented in Academy relationships.
+The U.S. Navy's standards of ‘Honor, Courage and Commitment’ were taught and implemented in Academy relationships.
 Ethics and morals were instilled every day through military drills and a military environment.

 BMA followed an Honor Code which stated, “Cadets do not lie, cheat or steal, and will not tolerate those who do.”

-Extra Curricular
+Extra-Curricular Activities

-Activities included basketball, color guard, rifle team, and a drill team.
+The school offered a variety of extra-curricular activities, including athletic and academic pursuits.